Houston Child Support Lawyers

 5) Can I have child support for the time before the child support order?

 If you don’t receive public assistance, you can receive child support from the day you filed your case seeking child support.
-To get support from this date, you have to serve the other parent within three months after you present your case.
+To get support from this date, you must serve the other parent within three months after presenting your case.

-The judge might also give child support starting from the date of the hearing, the year the other parent was served, or some other time based on the specifics in the case.
+The judge might also give child support starting from the hearing date, the year the other parent was served, or some other time based on the specifics of the case.

 Houston Child Support Lawyers

-Every single parent has got a responsibility to provide for the excellent care of his or her child.
-Houston Child support is a court-ordered financial payment from one or both parents to provide financial support for their kid’s living expenses and healthcare costs.
-Child support payments can be a complex issue, and they are often a cause of conflict during cases of divorce.
+Every parent has a responsibility to provide excellent care for his or her child.
+Houston Child support is a court-ordered financial payment from one or both parents to cover their child’s living expenses and healthcare costs.
+Child support payments can be a complex issue, and they are often a cause of conflict during divorce cases.

 Whether you are having trouble getting child support payments from the other parent of your kid or you have been ordered to pay an unjust sum, the Houston child support attorneys at our firm can help.
 Speak to our offices right now to speak with an attorney today.